 Our atmosphere is a combination of analytic single-scattering based on Crytek’s paper (here are some slides: http://developer.amd.com/wordpress/media/2012/10/Wenzel-Real-time_Atmospheric_Effects_in_Games.pdf) and volumetric fog with vertical falloff.

-When considering atmosphere in game, most people think about actual gameplay and story, and that’s what is most important.
+When considering the atmosphere in a game, most people think about actual gameplay and story, and that’s what is most important.
 But about that some other time.